wouter13/2IMI00_replication_code/README.md

 pip install -r requirements.txt
 ```

+## get the data
+Go to the google drive: https://drive.google.com/drive/folders/1LodCLKTkwJ_wQqtqtFDAzGgWm5LxPepm?usp=drive_link
+Download the data and place it in the main repocitory.
+The model will look for the data in the following folders:
+BPIC_2012
+BPIC_2017
+BPIC_2020

 ## run experiments

 To run the experiments, go to one of the notebooks (files ending on .ipynb) and run the notebook to get the results.